 “The Duke absolutely must be a libertine; without that, Triboulet’s [Rigoletto’s] fear that his daughter will emerge from her hiding place isn’t justified, the drama is impossible…on the conscience of an artist I cannot set this libretto to music.”

 The libretto for Rigoletto was approved in January of 1851 and premiered in Venice, Italy later that March.
 However, Hugo’s Le roi s’amuse was still banned in France.
 Despite being similar stories, Verdi’s opera was acceptable in one environment, but Hugo’s book was not in another.
 This tension brings up an interesting question as to how much culture can shape what allows something to be considered taboo within society.
 Certainly, changes were made to get the opera approved for the stage, most of which involved making the societal criticisms less personal.
 In other words, the Duke could still be a womanizer as long as he existed in Mantua, Italy instead of Venice where the opera was being performed.

 Censorship is a tricky issue that has continued to impact artists for centuries.
 Laws and societal objections may differ from country to country, or state to state, making the same piece only acceptable in some spaces.
 Sometimes the label ‘banned book’ seems fitting, and sometimes it doesn’t.
 As Rigoletto has shown us, opinions on a piece can change over time.
-Luckily for us, no dukes or jesters were harmed in the making of our Rigoletto, so you can catch it live at the Ellie Caulkins Opera House.
+Luckily for us, no dukes or jesters were harmed in the making of our Rigoletto.
+Catch it live at the Ellie Caulkins Opera House.